Land Management Plan

 In February 2024, WPCC finalised a landmark Land Management Plan, setting out the strategy for managing the Commons over the next 10 years so that we can safeguard the rich biodiversity and unique habitats of Wimbledon Common, Putney Heath, and Putney Lower Common.

 Spanning 1140 acres, these areas serve not only as cherished open spaces for local and visiting residents but also as vital ecosystems supporting a diverse array of wildlife, plants, and trees.
-The Commons boast 900 acres designated as a Site of Special Scientific Interest (SSSI), primarily due to the significance of their heathland and acid grassland.
+Some 80% of the Commons are designated as a Site of Special Scientific Interest (SSSI), primarily due to the significance of their heathland and acid grassland.
 Moreover, they hold the designation of a Special Area of Conservation (SAC), recognising its role as a habitat for the increasingly rare Stag Beetle.

 The varied habitats of the Commons, including heathland, acid grassland, woodlands, riverine areas, and ponds, require specialized management to ensure their preservation.
 Smaller yet equally important habitats such as wayside verges, wet and boggy mires, and woodland glades also demand attention.